 - the Law School

-The names of certain centers, locations and people both inside and outside the NYU School of Law have often been printed inaccurately.
-Commonly bungled names include the following:
+- The names of certain centers, locations and people both inside and outside NYU School of Law have often been submitted inaccurately.
+Commonly misspelled or misstated names include the following:

 - Dwight D. Opperman Institute of Judicial Administration